xfangfang/PPPwn_cpp/README.md

 # Development

-This project depends on [pcap](https://github.com/the-tcpdump-group/libpcap), which will be searched for in the system path by default, but you can also let cmake automatically compile pcap by using `-DUSE_SYSTEM_PCAP=OFF`.
+This project depends on [pcap](https://github.com/the-tcpdump-group/libpcap), cmake will search for it in the system path by default.
+You can also add cmake option `-DUSE_SYSTEM_PCAP=OFF` to compile pcap together (can be used when cross-compiling).

 ```shell
 # native build (macOS, Linux, mingw)